 Frankenmuth Aerial Park (Frankenmuth) Sprawling aerial ropes course and ziplining adventure, designed to give everyone — young and old, rookie to pro — a signature Pure Michigan experience in the trees!
 Swing through the shaded canopy of this lush forest — climbing and gliding your way along the challenges — and consider a twilight climb to experience the illuminated forest at dusk!

-Sunrise Pedal Trolley and PedAle Trolley (Bay City, Frankenmuth) Hop aboard these custom-built, eight- to 16-person trolleys — in both Bay City and Frankenmuth — and pedal off into the sunset, surrounded by natural beauty!
-Don't have enough riders to rent the full trolley?
-Buy single seats on Frankenmuth's PedAle Trolley or try the Sunrise Circle Cruiser in Bay City for smaller crews of up to six!
+PedAle Trolley and Sunrise Pedal Trolley (Frankenmuth, Bay City) Book these custom-built, eight- to 15-person trolleys — in either Frankenmuth or Bay City — and pedal off into the sunset, surrounded by natural beauty!
+Don't have eight riders to rent the full trolley?
+Buy single seats on Frankenmuth's PedAle Trolley (offered Thursdays and Saturdays for the 9 p.m. tour) or try their Circle Cruiser anytime for smaller crews of four to six!

 Trails, Hiking + Biking